Breast Lift Surgery

 The results of a breast lift are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 Most patients who maintain realistic expectations and thoroughly discussed their goals prior to surgery are satisfied with the look of their lifted breasts.
 While results are not permanent, they will allow patients to enjoy a younger-looking appearance for many years to come.

-To learn more about getting a breast lift in Calgary, Cochrane, Airdrie, Chestermere, and Okotoks, AB, CA, call our office at (403) 245-1228.
+To learn more about mastopexy surgery or to schedule a breast lift consultation in Calgary, Cochrane, Airdrie, Chestermere, and Okotoks, AB, CA, call our office at (403) 245-1228.